 In addition, the Company introduced the self-evaluation and peer review system for directors since 2004 (and included the executive officers into these systems in 2012).
 Not only corporate auditors confirm the effectiveness of the Board of Directors on a daily basis by attending the Board of Directors meetings, holding hearings with business departments, and exchanging opinions with the Internal Audit Department, but the Company has also established the Board of Directors Evaluation Committee chaired by one of the full-time corporate auditors, which reports the results of its evaluation and makes recommendations to the Board of Directors based on the results of a questionnaire survey of all directors.
-The outline of the evaluation of the effectiveness of the Board of Directors for FY2019 will be disclosed on the Company's website and other media upon completion.
+The outline of the first evaluation of the effectiveness of the Board of Directors, which covers FY2019, is disclosed on the Company's website and other media.
+At present, we are working to address the issues raised in the evaluation, and we plan to conduct a second evaluation of the effectiveness of the Board of Directors after reviewing the progress and effectiveness of each initiative.